 A substantial portion of our revenue is generated from a limited number of clients.
-Our top three clients accounted for 23% of our net revenue for the six months ended December 31, 2010 and for the fiscal year ended June 30, 2010.
+Our top three clients accounted for 21% of our net revenue for the nine months ended March 31, 2011 and for 23% of our net revenue in the fiscal year ended June 30, 2010.
 Our clients can generally terminate their contracts with us at any time, with limited prior notice or penalty.
-DeVry Inc., one of our large clients, retained an advertising agency and reduced its purchases of leads from us beginning November 2009.
-DeVry and other clients may reduce their level of business with us, leading to lower revenue.
+Our clients may reduce their level of business with us, leading to lower revenue.
+In addition, reductions in business by one or more significant clients of our programs may lead to price reductions to our other clients for those products whose prices are determined in whole or in part by client bidding or competition, resulting in lower revenue.
 We expect that a limited number of clients will continue to account for a significant percentage of our revenue, and the loss of, or material reduction in, their marketing spending with us could decrease our revenue and harm our business.